rasel-gannicus/Pharmasia/README.md

 After starting the development server, open your browser and visit `http://localhost:3000`.
 You can browse products, add items to your cart, and go through the checkout process.

-To test the payment functionality, use Stripe's test card numbers:
+To test the payment functionality, use Stripe's test card numbers or you don't have to use any method.
+Just click 'Pay Now' or 'Pay Later' button.
 - Card number: 4242 4242 4242 4242
 - Expiry date: Any future date
 - CVC: Any 3 digits